Welcome to the My Reason® Research Program

 What is My Reason?
 What are its research goals?

-My Reason is a research program in which participants provide a biological sample (e.g., blood) that will be analyzed by researchers.
+My Reason is a research program in which participants provide a biological sample (e.g., blood or saliva) that will be analyzed by researchers.
 My Reason also will seek permission to collect information from participants’ medical records.

 The information we receive from these biological samples and medical records will be included in a database that will be shared with researchers.
 The combination of medical and biological information for thousands of individuals with kidney disease and associated conditions is important.
 It may help researchers to better understand the causes and potential treatments for kidney disease and other medical conditions.
 These researchers may develop new drugs or tests for diseases.